oasisweng/booboo/README.md

 from `auction/auction_row.html.twig` to `user/show.html.twig`

  <mark>Please delete everything and write HTML code for rendering the row for each auction in `auction_row.html.twig`</mark>

+###Feedback
+This feature consists of two steps.
+First of all, in user's profile page, only for bought and sold item, you should check if, i.e, bought["canFeedback"] is true, and display an feedback button
+Secondly, when user clicks on feedback button, it should take user to /feedback/{auctionID}.
+This page will show basic information about the auction and a feedback form.
+Upon submission, it will redirect user back to his/her profile page.

 ### Assets(Images,JS,CSS)
 >Javascript and CSS files are combined in a unified file.
 Please refer to base.html.twig to see the update(within javascript and css block respectively).